 Off-campus, faculty-led extension programs usually take place in the summer months.
 The extension programs are limited to study within the United States.
 Courses in anthropology, geography, geology, theatre, and English are offered in these programs.
 Learn more about Extension programs by visiting the Program Offerings pages of this Web site.

-The Office of Distance and Extended Learning is now accepting extension course applications for the Spring 2014 semester.
+The Office of Distance and Extended Learning is now accepting extension course applications for the Summer and Fall 2014 semesters.
 Once we have processed your extension studies application, you will need to log into your Texas State Self-Service student account on Banner, check for any holds, and register, during your allocated registration period, in the extension course for which you submitted your extension course application.
 Course registration follows the Texas State registration schedule, including dates for late registration and schedule changes.

 IMPORTANT NOTE: A completed & processed online Extension Studies application is required every semester.

 Please review the Extension Course Application and Registration page carefully since the application and registration process for extension courses may have changed since you last applied and registered.

 Face-to Face Online

 6 Hour Course $1,365.78 $1,425.78

 Students enrolled in online courses will pay an online fee of $10 per credit hour in addition to tuition costs.

 All applicants interested in enrolling in a 5000 level or above extension course(s) must first contact the Texas State Graduate College.
 This step must be completed before registration can be finalized into a graduate-level course.